 The Dietary Guidelines for Americans

-Focused on encouraging health and reducing risk of disease through good nutrition and physical activity, the U.S. Department of Agriculture (USDA) and the U.S. Department of Health and Human Services (HHS) worked together to develop evidenced based nutritional guidelines known as the Dietary Guidelines for Americans in 2010.
+Focused on encouraging health and reducing risk of disease through good nutrition and physical activity, the U.S. Department of Agriculture (USDA) and the U.S. Department of Health and Human Services (HHS) worked together to develop evidenced based nutritional guidelines known as the Dietary Guidelines for Americans for 2015-2020.

-The Dietary Guidelines for Americans, 2010, emphasize 3 major goals for Americans which include:
+The 2015-2020 Dietary Guidelines for Americans emphasize 5 overarching guidelines for Americans which include:

 - Follow a healthy eating pattern across the lifespan.

 - Focus on variety, nutrient density, and amount.

 - Limit calories from added sugars and saturated fats and reduce sodium intake.

 - Shift to healthier food and beverage choices.

 - Consume a healthy eating pattern for all foods and beverages.